vijayramsree/my-chatbot/README.md

  1. Initiate a conversation with the bot to explore and discuss the contents of the uploaded PDF, with the bot answering questions or providing insights based on the document's information (ToDO).
  1. Switch between different models during the conversation for varied responses and capabilities.
  1. Adjust the temperature setting during the conversation to fine-tune the bot's responses for more accurate outputs.
+ 1. Authentication for login is implemented using JSON Web Tokens (JWT).

 ### Core Stack:
 | Major Stack   | Version                                                                                                    |